JennitaBonita/JennitaBonita-Poetry-Generator/README.md

 They fought viciously and silently, and not the slender lad who had been separated by it, for it then; the agent, however, very willingly took me as _his property_ and had a deep satisfaction in wringing from the persistent bellowing of the children, disturbed him very little.

 That very convenient covert for all of the kitchen, or out of the little pen; and although I may be hanged, his head in the way of education, and if cold and indifferent, the slightest resistance, she may be found by a slave

+Slavery dislikes a dense canebrake, within whose safe seclusion he found oppression assuming another, and had cast me back, covered with scars, newly made; and not a _born_ slaveholder--not a birthright member of the danger was over, he slipped away to Arcadie.